lucidsoftware/nodegun/README.md

                        flag with no argument starts one per CPU.
 ```

-## Writing a nail
+## Nails

+### Requirements

 Most Node.JS programs should work as nails without modification.

-Nodegun is designed to mimick command line arguments, environment variables, stdin, stdout, stderr, and working
-directory.
+Nodegun adjusts the runtime environment, including

+* `process.argv`
+* `process.exit`
+* `process.env`
+* `process.stdin`, `process.stdout`, `process.stderr`

+The most significant requirement: Nails must clean up after themselves.
+They must not corrupt state, create memory
+leaks, etc.

+The root nail module and re-run each time.
+Modules required by the nail module are run only once.
+In both cases, code
+is cached and updates to files on disk will not be included.

+### Resolution

+Nodegun resolves the requested nail

+1. As `node` would do, i.e. relative to the current directory.
+2. As `require` would do from nodegun process.

+### Concurrency

 Each worker process (or the main process, if there are no workers) runs only one nail at a time.

-## Examples
+### Examples

 Nodegun comes with a few [built-in nails](examples/).

 * `ng ./examples/hello` - Print `Hello World`
 * `ng ./examples/info` - Print arguments and working direcotry
 * `ng ./examples/echo` - Copy stdin to stdout

 ## What is this good for?